-Authorized Quebec distributor · Dyneema® synthetic chains
+Authorized Eastern Canada distributor · Dyneema® synthetic chains

 8× stronger.